 - Try and net them and get them into a quarantine tank to allow for a closer inspection and treat for a possible internal parasite curbing their appetite

-Why Is Fish Quarantine The Best Approach?
+Is Fish Quarantine Necessary?

-As a beginner to saltwater aquariums, you may have seen the word ‘Quarantine’ floating around and it conjures up images of sick people in isolation in third world countries.
+As a beginner to saltwater aquariums, you may have seen the word ‘Quarantine’ floating around and it conjures up images of sick people in isolation in third-world countries.